ANaveenGanesh/document_classification/README.md

 5. `gunicorn app:app -b localhost:8000 &`

 ## Task List
-  - Make an api for pickle files to be consumed.
+ - Make the API files consumable.
-  - Deployment of each model as an API and provide an end point for user.
+ - Implement each template as an API and provide an endpoint to the user.
-  - Make trained model files downloadable to user.
+ - Make trained model files downloadable for users.

-### Contact:
+### Contact details:
-You are welcome to contribute to the project, please send a pull request with proper feature description.
+ You are invited to participate in the project,  send a pull request with the corresponding description of the function.
-For any suggestion/clarification please raise an issue in git.
+ Please raise an issue in git for suggestions/clarifications.

 ### References:
  - https://pyliaorachel.github.io/blog/tech/system/2017/07/07/flask-app-with-gunicorn-on-nginx-server-upon-aws-ec2-linux.html
  - http://nginx.org/en/docs/beginners_guide.html#conf_structure